 Coaching U is the most comprehensive coaching program, featuring world class speakers and championship coaches from around the world.
-I was honoured to be able to speak at Coaching U, and I wanted to share my presentation notes.
+I was honored to be able to speak at Coaching U, and I wanted to share my presentation notes.
 As you can imagine, I don’t follow this exactly when I present but I wanted to write it up for you to stimulate your coaching, and to help you better understand how easy it is to add decision-making to drills.

 - 3 Man Weave – This is a drill.
 It has no game context.
 Not for the reason you think, however although your players do not weave down the floor.
 It is because there are no decisions being made.
 Learn more about Why the 3-Man Weave Drill Should Be Replaced